 Marchmont Road Edinburgh

-This investment project - currently likely to start in August 2022 - will help reduce the risk of flooding to properties in the Marchmont area of Edinburgh.
-It will crease the capacity of the sewer network and will benefit a number of residents who have been affected by flooding.
+This investment project - currently due to start early September 2022 - will help reduce the risk of flooding to properties in the Marchmont area of Edinburgh.
+It will increase the capacity of the sewer network and will benefit a number of residents who have been affected by flooding.

 The project is to be delivered by our alliance partners Caledonia Water Alliance and is expected to take around 16 months to complete